Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Proofs of main statements

 The previous results, combined, imply that $\norm{\hat\theta_{\hat\mu} - \thetatarget}{2} = O_{\mathbbmss{P}}\left((n+N)^{-1/2}\an^{-1/2}\right)$.

-\textbf{Central Limit Theorem.} We now turn to the asymptotic normality of $\hat\theta_{\hat\mu}$ by showing that the first term on the right-hand side satisfies a form of Central Limit Theorem, and that it dominates the other components.
+\textbf{Central Limit Theorem.} We now turn to the asymptotic normality of $\hat\theta_{\hat\mu}$ by showing that the first term on the right-hand side satisfies a form of Central Limit Theorem.
+This is enough to prove asymptotic normality of the estimator, as the remaining terms are already of order $o_\mathbbmss{P}((n+N)^{-1/2}\an^{-1/2})$.

 By Assumption~\ref{ass:reg}, \textbf{c}, we have $\mineig{\varbar} \asymp \an^{-1}$.
 This implies:

 By the tail condition \textbf{d} in Assumption~\ref{ass:reg}, we have that